Bronya-Rand/reimagined-couscous/README.md

 permalink: /
 ---

 Why hello there!
-Welcome to this collection of bots that I decided to create out of fun for the AI bot community "PygmalionAI".
+Welcome to this collection of bots that I decided to create out of fun for the AI text-gen community.

 ## FAQs

 ### What will I find here?

-Simply put, you will find some character bots that I created either for fun, saw someone (or several people) request and occasional bots that appear from my queue from HoYoverse/miHoYo.
+Simply put, you will find some character bots that I created either for fun, saw someone (or several people) request and occasional bots that appear from my queue from HoYoverse/miHoYo or other franchises like Wuthering Waves, XIV, Slayers, etc.

 ### How do I browse this page?